 An associate’s degree is a two-year degree earned from a post-secondary institution like a community college or vocational college.
 They typically cost half as much (or less) than a bachelor’s degree.
-An associate degree can be a stand-alone degree or count towards the first two years of a bachelor’s degree if you choose to transfer to a 4-year college.
+An associate degree can be a stand-alone or count towards the first two years of a bachelor’s degree if you transfer to a 4-year college.

 Abbreviation for Associates degree

 The most common associate’s degrees are the Associate of Arts (AA) and Associate of Science (AS).

 Here are a few other common associate’s degrees you can earn:

 - Associate of Applied Business (AAB)

 Associates of Arts Degree vs Associates of Science Degree

 The associate of science degree (A.S) and the associate of arts degree (A.A.) share many similarities but have fundamental differences.
 Each is a two-year degree equivalent to the first four semesters of a bachelor’s degree.
 You can treat them as stand-alone degrees or transfer degrees to a four-year university.
 Both make excellent transfer degrees.
 Their broad liberal arts curriculum does not include specific technical or vocational training.